mdrakibhasanrc/Data-Driven-Optimization-for-Ajekr-Deal-E-Commerce-Growth/README.md

 This dashboard serves as a vital tool for monitoring, analyzing, and optimizing the conversion rate, offering actionable insights for driving business growth.

+## Phase 4: User Behaviour Analysis Using Microsoft Clarity:

+I am setting up Microsoft Clarity on your website to analyze user behavior, identifying key interactions and pain points.
+Insights from the analysis help optimize the user experience, reduce friction, and improve conversion rates.

 1. Homepage Check: